vd Brink Home Automations

 kiosk example A kiosk is a standalone computer with a touchscreen (also like a tablet) which runs a single website.
 It has only limited functionality.

-An example of a kiosk is to order a meal in a fast-food restaurant.
+An example of a kiosk is a terminal used to order a meal in a fast-food restaurant.

-This is in the background just a website or application with payment functionality attached to it.
-When it’s in a public place, it’s also restricted, without access to the rest of the computer or browser.
+In the background, this is just a website or application with payment functionality attached to it.
+When it is in a public place, it is also restricted, without access to the rest of the computer or browser.

-In the scope of Home Assistant, we want to have access to a single overview dashboard without menu items.
+In the context of Home Assistant, we want access to a single overview dashboard without menu items.

 Set Home Assistant in Kiosk mode